 - A voice-activated TV remote control gives seniors the ability to find their favorite shows without pressing buttons or navigating through menus.

 Smart technologies are changing the way we live our lives.
 By connecting healthcare providers, caregivers, and families to innovative care services through Cox Smart Home’s “Connected Independence”, families can prolong quality of life at home and lower healthcare costs.
-Learn more about Greater Phoenix’s long history of developing advanced sensors and electronics, and sign up for The Connected Place newsletter.
+Learn more about Greater Phoenix’s long history of developing advanced sensors and electronics.